 Step 3: Reserve your field trip date

 Click here to make reservations for your school group.
 You will be guided through the registration process, including payment options, using the zoo's online registration system.
 You will receive a confirmation email once your registration is complete.
+PLEASE NOTE: Orders not paid within one week of your reservation date will be cancelled.

 Step 4: Receive tickets